dustinbroussard/hill-rd-setlist/README.md

 - Autoscroll with customizable speed/delay.
 - Quick theme toggle for any lighting condition.
 - Fast navigation: next/previous song arrows or swipe.
+- When "All Songs" is selected, the list is alphabetical; when a setlist is selected, song order matches the setlist.
+- Running from `file://`?
+A local fallback passes the setlist song order to performance mode so it still respects your order.

 ### **Theming**
 - Choose from AMOLED dark, Light, Blue, Red, and more.